VadCLIP: Adapting Vision-Language Models for Weakly Supervised Video Anomaly Detection: Method

 \subsection{Local and Global Temporal Adapter}

 As we know, CLIP is pre-trained on large-scale image-text pairs crawled from the web.
 In this section, we investigate how to model temporal dependencies and bridge the gap between the image domain and video domain for CLIP.
-Meanwhile, it is also significant to learn long-range and short-range temporal dependencies for WSVAD task\cite{zhou2023dual, wu2021learning}.
+Meanwhile, it is also significant to learn long-range and short-range temporal dependencies for WSVAD task~\cite{zhou2023dual, wu2021learning}.
 From the perspective of the efficiency and receptive field, we design a new temporal modeling method compatible with local and global receptive field.

-\subsubsection{Local Module}
+\subsubsection{Local Module.}

 To capture local temporal dependencies, we introduce a transformer encoder layer on top of frame-level features $X_{clip}\in\mathbb{R}^{n\times d}$ from the frozen image encoder of CLIP, where $n$ is the length of video, $d$ is the dimension size, which is set as 512 in this work.
-Note that this layer differs from the ordinary transformer encoder layer since it limits self-attention computation to local windows\cite{liu2021swin} instead of the global scope.
+Note that this layer differs from the ordinary transformer encoder layer since it limits self-attention computation to local windows~\cite{liu2021swin} instead of the global scope.
 Specifically, we split frame-level features into equal-length and overlapping windows over temporal dimension, self-attention calculation is limited within each window, and no information exchange among windows.
 Such an operation possesses local receptive field like the convolution, and leads to the lower computation complexity.

-\subsubsection{Global Module}
+\subsubsection{Global Module.}

-To further capture global temporal dependencies, we introduce a lightweight GCN module following local module, we adopt GCN to capture global temporal dependencies due to its widespread adoption and proven performance in VAD\cite{zhong2019graph, wu2020not, wu2021learning}.
-Following the setup in \cite{zhong2019graph, wu2020not}, we use GCN to model global temporal dependencies from the perspective of feature similarity and relative distance, it can be summarized as follows,
+To further capture global temporal dependencies, we introduce a lightweight GCN module following local module, we adopt GCN to capture global temporal dependencies due to its widespread adoption and proven performance in VAD~\cite{zhong2019graph, wu2020not, wu2021learning}.
+Following the setup in~\cite{zhong2019graph, wu2020not}, we use GCN to model global temporal dependencies from the perspective of feature similarity and relative distance, it can be summarized as follows,

-where $H_{sim}$ and $H_{dis}$ is the adjacency matrix, the Softmax normalization is used to ensure the sum of each row of $H_{sim}$ and $H_{dis}$ equals to one. $X_{l}$ is the frame-level video feature obtained from local module, $W$ is the only one learnable weight that is used to transform the feature space, such a case demonstrates the lightweight of global module.
+where $H_{sim}$ and $H_{dis}$ are the adjacency matrices, the Softmax normalization is used to ensure the sum of each row of $H_{sim}$ and $H_{dis}$ equals to one. $X_{l}$ is the frame-level video feature obtained from local module, $W$ is the only one learnable weight that is used to transform the feature space, this setup demonstrates the lightweight of global module.

 \textbf{Feature similarity branch} is designed to generated a similarity relationship adjacency matrix for GCN.
 We use the frame-wise cosine similarity to calculate the adjacency matrix $H_{sim}$, which is presented as follows,